arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 First, insert or "put" some values into the KV store with the `consul kv put` command.
 The first entry after the command is the key, and the second entry is the value.

-:ship: Insert `put` some values
+:shipit: Insert `put` some values
 ```bash
 consul kv put redis/config/minconns 1

 consul kv put redis/config/maxconns 25
 ```

-:ship: set a **flag** which isn't used internally, but can add metadata
+:shipit: set a **flag** which isn't used internally, but can add metadata
 ```bash
 consul kv put -flags=42 redis/config/users/admin abcd1234
 ```

 ### Query Data

-:ship: Query with `get`
+:shipit: Query with `get`
 ```bash
 consul kv get redis/config/minconns
 ```

-:ship: Query including `flag` metadata
+:shipit: Query including `flag` metadata
 ```bash
 consul kv get -detailed redis/config/users/admin
 ```

-:ship: list all keys in the store recursively
+:shipit: list all keys in the store recursively
 ```bash
 consul kv get -recurse
 ```

 ### Delete Data

-:ship: Delete a key from the Consul KV store
+:shipit: Delete a key from the Consul KV store
 ```bash
 consul kv delete redis/config/minconns
 ```